 For any newcomer, there would be certain issues faced by them such as getting accustomed to the general public services in the city of Windsor.
 Moreover, a newcomer would lack acquaintances to support while they transit to a new city like Windsor.
 Therefore, the proposed solution would help in the eradication of the above mentioned issues.

 The system would provide a user friendly web application which can interact with the new windsorite to provide the public services in real time.
 A new system would be developed that should recommend various services of the City of Windsor to its registered users.
 The system is a comprehensive guide to the newcomers at the city of Windsor.
-This is an interactive website that would gather the user characteristics and preferences of the user and recommend some of the public services as an acquaintances.
+This is an interactive website that would gather the user characteristics and preferences of the user and recommend some of the public services as an acquaintance.

 Project Stakeholders/Users